Statistical Inference for the Dynamic Time Warping Distance, with Application to Abnormal Time-Series Detection: Computation of

 \subsubsection{Parametric DTW}

-Unfortunately, the parametric optimal alignment in Algorithm \ref{alg:paraOptAlign} with the inputs $n$, $m$ and $\cM_{n, m}$ in the previous subsection is computationally impractical because the number of all possible alignment matrices, i.e., the cardinality of the set $\cM_{n, m}$ is exponentially increasing with $n$ and $m$.
-To resolve this computational issue, we utilize the concept of the standard DTW and apply it to the parametric case, which we call \emph{parametric DTW}.
-The basic idea of the parametric DTW is to exclude the alignment matrices $M \in \cM_{n, m}$ which can never be optimal at any $z \in \RR$.
-Specifically, instead of considering a huge set $\cM_{n, m}$, we only construct and consider a much smaller set $\tilde{\cM}_{n, m}$.
-Before introducing the technical details of parametric DTW, we briefly review the standard DTW.
+Unfortunately, Algorithm \ref{alg:paraOptAlign} is impractical because the cardinality of $\cM_{n, m}$ is exponentially increasing with $n$ and $m$.
+To address the issue, we utilize the concept of the standard DTW and apply it to the parametric case, which we call \emph{parametric DTW}.
+The idea is to exclude the alignment matrices $M \in \cM_{n, m}$ which can never be optimal at any $z \in \RR$.
+Instead of considering a huge set $\cM_{n, m}$, we only construct a smaller set $\tilde{\cM}_{n, m}$.
+We briefly review the standard DTW as follows.

-\textbf{Standard DTW (for a single value of $z$).} In the standard DTW with $n$ and $m$, we use $n \times m$ table whose $(i, j)^{\rm th}$ element contains $\hat{M}_{i, j}(z)$ that is the optimal alignment matrix for the sub-sequences $\bm X(z)_{1:i}$ and $\bm Y(z)_{1:j}$.
-The optimal alignment matrix $\hat{M}_{i, j}(z)$ for each of the sub-problem with $i$ and $j$ can be used for efficiently computing the optimal alignment matrix $\hat{M}_{n, m}(z)$ for the original problem with $n$ and $m$.
-It is well-known that the following equation, which is often called \emph{Bellman equation}, holds:
+\paragraph{Standard DTW (for a single value of $z$).} In the standard DTW with $n$ and $m$, we use $n \times m$ table whose $(i, j)^{\rm th}$ element contains $\hat{M}_{i, j}(z)$ that is the optimal alignment matrix for the sub-sequences $\bm X(z)_{1:i}$ and $\bm Y(z)_{1:j}$.
+The optimal alignment matrix $\hat{M}_{i, j}(z)$ for each sub-problem with $i$ and $j$ is used for efficiently computing the optimal alignment matrix $\hat{M}_{n, m}(z)$ for the original problem with $n$ and $m$ by using \emph{Bellman equation} (see Appendix \ref{appendix:review_standard_DTW} for the details).